Symphony No. 101 (Haydn)

-The Symphony No. 101 in D major (Hoboken 1/101) is the ninth of the twelve London symphonies written by Joseph Haydn.
-It is popularly known as The Clock because of the "ticking" rhythm throughout the second movement.
+The Symphony No. 101 in D major, Hob.
+I:101 is the ninth of the twelve London symphonies written by Joseph Haydn.
+It is popularly known as the Clock Symphony because of the "ticking" rhythm throughout the second movement.

 Composition, premiere, and reception

 Haydn completed the symphony in 1793 or 1794.
 He wrote it for the second of his two visits to London.
 Having heard one of his symphonies played in London with an orchestra of 300-strong, his Clock Symphony has that large scale grandeur written in it.
 On 3 March 1794, the work was premiered with an orchestra of 60 personally gathered by Haydn's colleague and friend Johann Peter Salomon, who also acted as concertmaster, in the Hanover Square Rooms, as part of a concert series featuring Haydn's work organized by Salomon; a second performance took place a week later.

 As was generally true for the London symphonies, the response of the audience was very enthusiastic.
 The Oracle reported that "the connoisseurs admit [it] to be his best work."
 Additionally, the Morning Chronicle reported:

 As usual the most delicious part of the entertainment was a new grand Overture [that is, symphony] by HAYDN; the inexhaustible, the wonderful, the sublime HAYDN!
 The first two movements were encored; and the character that pervaded the whole composition was heartfelt joy.
 Every new Overture he writes, we fear, till it is heard, he can only repeat himself; and we are every time mistaken.

 The work has always been popular and continues to appear frequently on concert programs and in recordings.
 An average performance lasts about 27 minutes.